adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/about.md

 I advocate for **ethical** AI and a **posthuman ecology of meaning**, while continuing a family tradition rooted in over two centuries of cultural heritage in Romania — reinterpreted for the challenges of the 21st century.

+## About this website

+Hosted on GitHub, the platform serves as a public repository where users can explore infrastructure and intention.
+Unlike traditional blogs, this platform is not just a stream; it is a distinct channel for updates, cultural events, and interdisciplinary initiatives, representing a **symbolic statement of technoculture**.
+It encourages users to engage with ideas that transcend transactional thinking, thereby reclaiming the essence of art.

+This platform serves as an online archive and research tool that delves into complex ideas that go beyond mere interpretations.
+Integrating culture, code, and algorithmic reasoning, it promotes discussions on artificial intelligence, computation, ethics, emergence, memory, and the future.

 ## QR Code

 ![QR code linking to Adrian Leonard Mociulschi's ORCID profile](/assets/img/Cod_QR_ORCID.png){: width="150" }